Lead Opinion

 It is clear that the best interests of the child standard has long been used in Maryland to decide initial custody and visitation matters, coupled with the presumption that the child’s best interests are served by reasonable maximum exposure to both parents.
 The best interests of the child standard is also used to limit or restrict custody and visitation.
 In cases where a change in custody or visitation is requested on the basis of actual or potential harm to the child, courts apply a best interests of the child standard concurrently with adverse impact, granting the modification or restriction only upon a showing of actual emotional or physical harm to the child.
 The requirement of proof of an adverse impact from a parent’s non-marital relationship is an entrenched aspect of Maryland’s custody jurisprudence, as demonstrated by the following cases.

 Swain involved a father appealing the child custody portion of a divorce decree that awarded permanent custody to the mother, who was involved in an adulterous relationship.
-The court found that, since the child was not presently adversely affected by her mother's adulterous relationship, the chancellor did not abuse his discretion in awarding custody to the mother.
-In following the Davis holding discussed in Part III.
-A., supra, the court stated:
+The court found that, since the child was not presently adversely

 In the similar case of Queen, the trial court expressed disapproval of a non-marital sexual relationship, basing its custody decision on personal bias rather than upon any harmful effect on the child.
-In awarding custody to the mother, the trial court made the following comments about the father: "[I]f you want custody of minor children and rear them you must be married.
-I'm not going to permit you not to be married to somebody and having custody of children."
-Queen, 308 Md. at 589, 521 A.2d at 328.
-This Court vacated the custody award, criticizing the trial court for relying on the existence of a *673 non-marital relationship "without assessing whether that relationship would have such a harmful effect on the child as to outweigh other factors in favor of granting custody to the father."
-Queen, 308 Md. at 590, 521 A.2d at 328.
+In awarding custody to the mother, the trial court made the following comments about the father: “[I]f you want custody of minor children and rear them you must be married.
+I’m not going to permit you not to be married to somebody and having custody of children.”
+Queen,

-In Robinson, we once again examined the role of a non-marital sexual relationship in a custody proceeding where the father was seeking to revoke the mother's custody on the grounds of her adulterous relationship.
-In that case, the mother's boyfriend frequently stayed overnight with her, sleeping in the same bedroom.
-The mother's children were also exposed to their aunt's relationship with her live-in boyfriend.
-Robinson, 328 Md. at 511, 615 A.2d at 1192.
-We rejected the father's custody petition and approved the trial court's finding that "[t]here was no indication that appellee's adulterous conduct had any adverse effect on her son."
-Robinson, 328 Md. at 520, 615 A.2d at 1196.
-In finding no abuse of discretion in the custody award, we reinforced the notion that unless actual or potential harm is shown the best interests standard requires disregard of a parent's non-marital relationship.
-Our finding was bolstered by the fact that the father was given "the opportunity to present his own evidence of any damaging impact of the appellee's adultery on their child."
-Robinson, 328 Md. at 518-19, 615 A.2d at 1196 (footnote omitted).
+In Robinson, we once again examined the role of a non-marital sexual relationship in a custody proceeding where the father was seeking to revoke the mother’s custody on the grounds of her adulterous relationship.
+In that case, the mother’s boyfriend frequently stayed overnight with her, sleeping in the same bedroom.
+The mother’s children were also exposed to their aunt’s relationship with her live-in boyfriend.
+Robinson,

 The North case involved a factual situation similar to the instant case, where the trial court restricted a homosexual father’s overnight and extended visitation with his children.
 In holding that the trial court abused its discretion in restricting the visitation, based on the mother’s fear that her ex-husband would inappropriately expose their children to his homosexual lifestyle, the court found that the chancellor was imprecise in her reasoning and never articulated how the father’s non-marital relationship detrimentally affected his children.
 Regarding the mother’s other fear, that the father’s HIV status endangered their children, the court declared:

-"Although we do not believe that the court actually based its decision not to allow overnight visitation on Mr. North's HIV status, to the extent that the question resurfaces on remand, we would hold that a child's visitation with a non-custodial HIV-positive parent cannot be restricted on the basis of that parent's HIV status unless the court finds that visitation without that restriction might endanger the child's physical health or impair his or her emotional development."
+“Although we do not believe that the court actually based its decision not to allow overnight visitation on Mr. North’s HIV status, to the extent that the question resurfaces on remand, we would hold that a child’s visitation with a noncustodial HIV-positive parent cannot be restricted on the basis of that parent’s HIV status unless the court finds that visitation without that restriction might endanger the child’s physical health or impair his or her emotional development.”
 (Emphasis added).

-"(a) Determination by court.
-In any custody or visitation proceeding, if the court has reasonable grounds to believe that a child has been abused or neglected by a party to the proceeding, the court shall determine whether abuse or neglect is likely to occur if custody or visitation rights are granted to the party.
+“(a) Determination by court.—In any custody or visitation proceeding, if the court has reasonable grounds to believe that a child has been abused or neglected by a party to the proceeding, the court shall determine whether abuse or neglect is likely to occur if custody or visitation rights are granted to the party.

-(b) Specific finding required.Unless the court specifically finds that there is no likelihood of further child abuse or neglect by the party, the court shall deny custody or visitation rights to that party, except that the court may approve a supervised visitation arrangement that assures the safety and the physiological, psychological, and emotional well-being of the child."
+(b) Specific finding required.—Unless the court specifically finds that there is no likelihood of further child abuse or neglect by the party, the court shall deny custody or visitation rights to that party, except that the court may approve a supervised visitation arrangement that assures the safety and the physiological, psychological, and emotional well-being of the child.”
 (Emphasis added).

 Thus, in restricting visitation, actual or potential harm is a component of the best interests standard and not a separate and distinct standard, as indicated in this State’s case law and statutory code.
 We concur with the Court of Special Appeals in the instant case when it stated:

-"The court in the case sub judice articulated no findings of actual harm to the children that the evidence indicated would *674 result from the children's exposure to appellant's present or future non-marital sexual relationships, but inferred that such exposure would be per se harmful to the children by virtue of the relationship's inherently `inappropriate' nature."
+“The court in the case sub judice articulated no findings of actual harm to the children that the evidence indicated would result from the children’s exposure to appellant’s present or future non-marital sexual relationships, but inferred that such exposure would be per se harmful to the children by virtue of the relationship’s inherently ‘inappropriate’ nature.”
 (Emphasis in original and added).

 C. Other Jurisdictions